contractautomataproject/ContractAutomataLib/index.md

 Automaton<String,Action,State<String>,ModalTransition<String,Action,State<String>,CALabel>> orcfam1 = new ProductOrchestrationSynthesisOperator<String>(new Agreement(),p).apply(faut.getAut());
 ```

-The following snippet imports a product line as a `.dimac` file.
+Finally, the following example shows how to  import a product line as a `.dimac` file.
-Dimac constructor has a parameter, if true all products are generated,
+The `DimacsFamilyConverter` constructor has a parameter, if true all products are generated,
 otherwise only maximal products are generated.
 Avoiding the generation of all products and partial products greatly improve
-performances.
+performances with respect to generating them as in the above example.
 This is useful if only the orchestration of the product line is to
 be synthesised, and there is no need to operate on a single product.
+The orchestration of the family is computed by invoking the method
+`getOrchestrationOfFamily` on the `FMCA` object.

 ```java
 AutDataConverter<CALabel> bdc = new AutDataConverter<>(CALabel::new);